10 Things People Outside of the U.S. Can't Believe About Thanksgiving

 If you grew up with it, you know there's nothing like it: A crisp layer of lightly browned mini marshmallows that give way to heaps of gooey sweet potatoes, unexpectedly enhancing the light sweetness of the yams underneath.
 Somehow, it works.
 And after you encounter it as a dessert-obsessed kid, you make sure it's on the table every Thanksgiving well into adulthood.

 But if you're seeing it for the first time as an adult, you'd probably react the way that Englishman Ray Walker did during his first American Thanksgiving as a student at the University of Florida.
 "I was handed—what was that?!
 It was mini-marshmallows…on top of potatoes?
 No, sweet potatoes?
 Was it a dessert?
 No, they said it was a casserole.
-A sweet tasting casserole?
+A sweet-tasting casserole?
 I'd never heard of such a thing," he wrote for Odyssey in 2014.

-Some non-Americans question why we eat all that turkey on Thanksgiving.
+Those outside of the U.S. question why we eat all that turkey on Thanksgiving.
 Hams or even well-seasoned chickens are more common celebratory dishes in other parts of the world.
 Yet in the U.S., we've made a rather ugly bird our star attraction.
 "Guys, turkey is terrible.
 You know this.
 I know this," Australian JR Thorpe wrote of his impression of the star of the Thanksgiving meal for Bustle.
 "I don't care if it's native to America; it's dry, tasteless, and takes ages to cook properly.
 You have to cover it in brine, stuff it till its ribs pop out, and slather it in cranberry sauce for the end product to actually be edible."
 Ouch!

 Because a massive turkey was not ridiculous enough, we Americans found a new, far more gluttonous way to celebrate Thanksgiving: a duck, stuffed inside a chicken, stuffed inside a turkey, AKA the turducken, for those who are unfamiliar.

 As you can imagine, if you've never heard of it before, the mere concept of the turducken comes as a shock.
 And that's exactly how it hit Walker.
 "Emerging from the kitchen was possibly the biggest body of bird I'd ever seen, and somewhere behind it was the lady of the house," Walker wrote.
 "She set it on the table in front of me and a closer look revealed it was more than one bird.
-It was combination of turkey, duck, AND chicken, called a churduken, or as I called it, a vegetarian nightmare."
+It was a combination of turkey, duck, AND chicken, called a turducken, or as I called it, a vegetarian nightmare."

 There are parades in countries around the world.
 But what is particularly American and particular to Thanksgiving specifically are those giant Macy's Thanksgiving Day Parade balloons.
 Every year for decades, Americans have gathered in front of their TVs on Thanksgiving morning to watch the procession of massive hot-air balloons make their way down the streets of Manhattan.
 The mix of classics and more recent pop culture characters is definitely entertaining, but kind of strange when you think about it.